What is Assessment

 Goals differ from objectives in that goals represent what the academic program is striving to achieve in the long-term, and tend to be written using broader and more inclusive language than objectives.
 Goals state what the academic program wants to accomplish or become over time.
 Performance objectives, on the other hand, flow from program goals.
 Objects are brief, clear statements of learning outcomes of instruction that are subsets of each program goal.
 Objectives use more precise terms and should focus on the students, rather than the curriculum.

-Too see more about program goals, go to the Implementation chapter
+To see more about program goals, visit the Implementation page.

 In preparing an assessment plan, the data collection process needs to be determined.
 This involves selecting the methods and measures to assess each objective (for objectives, see prior section).
 Some objectives may be more important than others, so selecting the most important objective(s) to measure is imperative.
 When referring to methods and measures, method specifically means the type of data that will be collected (e.g., survey, exam, portfolio, capstone project, etc.) and measure specifically means the actual instrument used to collect the data.
 Both methods and measures are essential determinations for making assessment plans.